keithCollins77093/PictureTextCrop/README.md

 # pictureTextCrop

 This application can be run by installing the python package dependencies using pip and then simply unzipping the source archive, pictureTextCrop.tar.gz into a new directory that you create to contain the application and its files.
 The python packages required, available at PyPI.org, include one rather large one, PyQt5.
-The complete list of packages required is: PyQt5, pytesseract , and Pillow.
+The complete list of packages required is: PyQt5, pytesseract, and Pillow, which is included as a library module in current releases of Python.

+Installation Steps:

+1. Download the source code archive from this account: PictureTextCrop-main.zip.
+2. Put it in a folder you make to host this application.
+3. Extract the source code archive in its application folder.
+4. Go into the extrated folder, then into the src/ folder.
+You will find the main python file: pictureTextCrop.py.
+This is the file you will run in a console.
+      Open a console / terminal in this folder.
+This is the working folder for the application.
+6. Check your python version with python -V or python3 -V.  If these do not work try the -h option for a list of options available.
+        (Installing python is beyond the scope of this Quick Start guide.)
+7. If the python package installer, pip, is not installed, execute the following command in the console: sudo apt install python3-pip
+8. To install the python GUI package required, execute: pip install PyQt5
+9. Then to install the text extraction package, run: pip install pytesseract then sudo apt install tesseract_ocr
+10. Although sqlite3 is provided in python as a library, you will want to use it outside of this context and will want a GUI viewer for the database file: sudo apt install sqlite3 sudo apt install squlitebrowser

-Once unzipped, go into the pictureTextCrop folder, and locate the pictureTextCrop.py source file.
+Once these steps succeed, go into the PictureTextCrop-main folder, then into its src/ folder, and locate the pictureTextCrop.py source file.
 To start the application, execute the following on the command line:

 $ python3 pictureTextCrop.py